 • Storage conditions affect longevity: Keep suede items in breathable containers away from direct sunlight and moisture.

-• Professional care may be necessary: For tough stains or significant damage, seeking professional cleaning services is recommended.
+• Professional care may be necessary: For tough stains or significant damage, seeking professional services is recommended.

 Historical Background